CarlosAdrian25/PROYECTOS/README.md

 - 👀 I’m interested in coding and music
 - 🌱 I’m currently learning books
 - 💞️ I’m looking to collaborate on the working
-- 📫 How to reach me python in the coding
+- 📫 How to reach me whit coding in python

 <!---
 CarlosAdrian25/CarlosAdrian25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.